A knot Floer stable homotopy type: The complex of positive domains with partitions

 The proofs that

 are similar.
 The cancellations are due to the signs $(-1)^{\mu(D)}$ in \eqref{eq:delta3} and \eqref{eq:delta4}.

 Next, we check that

 On the left hand side we obtain terms of the form $\pm (E, \vN + \ve_j -\lambda_{i, 1} \ve_i, \vlambda'')$ (from a unit enlargement combined with an initial reduction, in either order) and $\pm (E, \vN + \ve_j -\lambda_{i, m_i} \ve_i, \vlambda'')$ (from a unit enlargement combined with a final reduction, in either order).
 These terms cancel in pairs as follows: \begin{itemize} \item When $i \neq j$, the term from a unit enlargement followed by a reduction cancels with the one where the operations are done in the opposite order.
-The signs of the terms differ due to the presence of the $(-1)^{\ell(\lambda_1) + \dots + \ell(\lambda_{j-1})}$ in \eqref{eq:delta2} and \eqref{eq:delta4};
+The signs of the terms differ due to the presence of the $(-1)^{|(\lambda_{j+1}, \dots, \lambda_{n})|}$ in \eqref{eq:delta2} and \eqref{eq:delta4};

 \item When $i=j$, the term from a unit enlargement in position $k$, which is not the first ($k \geq 2$), followed by an initial reduction, cancels with the one from the initial reduction followed by a unit enlargement in position $k-1$.
-This is because of the sign $s(\lambda_j, \lambda_j')$ in \eqref{eq:delta2}, which is $(-1)^{k-1}$ in one case and $(-1)^k$ in the other;
+This is because of the extra sign $(-1)^{\ell(\lambda_j)}$ in the initial reduction term in \eqref{eq:delta4};

 \item When $i=j$, the term from a unit enlargement in position $k$, which is not the last ($k < m_j$), followed by a final reduction, cancels with the one from the final reduction followed by the same unit enlargement in position $k$.
-This is because of the extra sign $(-1)^{\ell(\lambda_j)}$ in the final reduction term in \eqref{eq:delta4};
+This is because of the sign $s(\lambda_j, \lambda_j')$ in \eqref{eq:delta2};